JudithEtxebarrieta/OPTECOT/README.md

 </figure>

-**The problem it faces.** OPTECOT is designed to reduce the computational cost of _Rank-Based Evolutionary Algorithms (RBEA) when the cost per evaluation of the objective function is very high and the available computational resources are limited_.
+**The problem.** OPTECOT is designed to reduce the computational cost of _Rank-Based Evolutionary Algorithms (RBEA) when the cost per evaluation of the objective function is very high and the available computational resources are limited_.
 These algorithms update a set of solutions (population) iteratively, selecting those with the best associated objective values to generate the next set of candidate solutions (see the middle box of Figure 1).
 This approach allows for improving the solution as the execution progresses.
 However, to reach a near-optimal solution, a large number of solutions must be evaluated.
 In this context, if the cost per evaluation is high, the algorithm can provide a quality solution as long as we are willing to assume a high computational cost.

-**The tool used for resolution.** For the cost reduction of the original objective function, the use of _approximate objective functions of different costs_ is proposed.
+**The solution.** For the cost reduction of the original objective function, the use of _approximate objective functions of different costs_ is proposed.
 These approximations are obtained by modifying the accuracy of a parameter that participates in the definition of the objective function and allows us to control its cost.
 The lower cost approximations save time in the evaluation, although they are less accurate in terms of the ranking of the set of solutions they provide concerning the original one.
 This accuracy is important since a ranking of the population very different from the original one modifies the selection of the next population, which can lead to a decrease in the solution quality.

-**Optimal use of the tool.** _OPTECOT selects during the algorithm execution process the optimal evaluation cost_, understanding as optimal the one that looks for a balance between evaluation time saving and ranking accuracy.
-The approximate function selected as optimal is the one with the minimum cost with which the solutions can still rank accurately (see the last box of Figure 1).
+**Choosing the optimal cost in real time.** _OPTECOT selects during the algorithm execution process the optimal evaluation cost_, where the optimal cost is the one that looks for a balance between evaluation time saving and ranking accuracy.
+The approximate function selected as optimal is the minimum cost that can still rank the solutions accurately (see the last box of Figure 1).

 ### What problems does OPTECOT solve?
 The procedure is designed to be applied to **population-based optimization algorithms**.
 In addition, it is necessary to have a **parameter** that is part of the definition of the objective function and whose modification allows us to control the computational cost of an evaluation.
-Although OPTECOT has only been tested in four environments in this work (the selected parameter and algorithms can be consulted in Table 2), it applies to any other environment that meets these two requirements.
+We tested OPTECOT in the four environments shown below (the selected parameter and algorithms can be consulted in Table 2), and it is also applicable to any other environment that meets these two requirements.

-It is important to emphasize that OPTECOT has been designed to be applied in contexts where the available computational resources do not allow the optimization algorithm to converge.
+It is important to emphasize that OPTECOT has been designed to be applied when the available computational resources are not enough for the optimization algorithm to converge.
 Otherwise, it is not recommended to apply OPTECOT, since there is enough time for the original version of the algorithm to converge.
 <figure>

 | Environment| Solution ($x$) | Objective function ($f$) | Parameter | Algorithm|